The most Popular Free Encryption Software Tools to Protect Your Data (UPDATED 2021)

 We carefully curated and put together some of the best free encryption software tools you can use to keep your most valuable data safe and secure.

 Source: Windows Central While there are many encryption tools available you can use to encrypt your data locally, most users prefer to use Microsoft’s BitLocker software.
 You can either use it to encrypt a particular disk partition or the entire hard disk.
 BitLocker is a full-disk encryption tool built-in in the latest Windows operating systems (Windows 10), which uses AES (128 and 256-bit) encryption to encrypt data on the drives.
-The Advanced Encryption Standard has been tested and improved and is now used worldwide by the most security vendors due to its high level of security and optimization.
+The Advanced Encryption Standard has been tested and improved and is now used worldwide by most security vendors due to its high level of security and optimization.
 Why you should choose BitLocker:

 - Easy to use and it’s already integrated into your Windows operating system, so there’s no need to add another encryption software;